Listed below are some wonderful options for alternative storytimes.

 Author Read Stories

-Diane Alber reads her books on Facebook.
+Diane Alber reads her books and has lots of Beyond the Book ideas.
 She is the author of Splat and I’m Not Just a Scribble to name a few.

 Ben Clanton, Narhwal and Jelly author, has readings and drawing lessons on Instagram.